FishPhd/Audioquarium/README.md

 * More robust sorting and grid layout (album and artist sorting will be done soon)
 * Full screen mode and minimized mode (You can already kinda do this with the resizable window)
 * Repeat button Once/Loop (How did i forget this)
+* Search feature within grid layout

 ### Maybe:

-* Online metdata recieving (this usually causes more problems than answers)
+* Online metadata recieving (this usually causes more problems than answers)
 * Online Lyrics (much more useful)